-The health care provider will perform a physical examination.
-The knee may be tender and mildly swollen, and the kneecap may not be perfectly lined up with the thigh bone (femur).
+The health care provider will perform a physical exam.
+The knee may be tender and mildly swollen.
+Also, the kneecap may not be perfectly lined up with the thigh bone (femur).

-When you flex your knee, you may feel a grinding sensation below the kneecap.
+When you flex your knee, you may feel a grinding feeling below the kneecap.
 Pressing the kneecap when the knee is straightening out may be painful.

-X-rays are usually normal, although a special x-ray view of the kneecap may show signs of arthritis or tilting.
+X-rays are very often normal.
+However, a special x-ray view of the kneecap may show signs of arthritis or tilting.

 MRI scans are rarely needed.